Davang/Davang/readmes/GIT.md

 ### staging/\*

-* Branches
+* Branches that fix and document a code in develop that is ready to released.
 * They are created from develop and merged to main.

 ### doc/\*

-* Branches that implement new source code or a new functionality.
+* Branches that add docuemntation to source code.
 * They are created from develop or main and merged to themselves.

 ### chore/\*

-* Branches that are used for maintenance of the repository
+* Branches that are used for maintenance of the repository or manage non source code files.
 * They are created from develop or main and merged to themselves.

 ### \*/ut/\*

-* Branches that implement new source code or a new functionality.
+* Branches that implement new unit testing the prefix should be any of the other branch type.
 * They are created from develop and merged to it.